EIK-LUG/tic-tac-toe/README.md

 The tic-tac-toe game does NOT use inheritance(explicitly) , interfaces, abstract classes or any of that fancy stuff.
 It is simply made of classes (components) that make a whole by being used in a certain way.

+Do not quote me, but I think the tic tac toe game would maybe be a solid 4 mark for the Java semester work. :)